idvorkin/idvorkin.github.io/_d/affirmations2.md

   - wisdom
 ---

 Every day I write out my affirmations.
 These positive statements help me challenge and overcome my self-sabotaging and negative thoughts.
 Repeating them often reinforces them, helping me be the person I want to be.
-My affirmations have power to me, and have evolved over time, you'll want to find the ones that speak best to you.
+My affirmations have power to me and have evolved over time.
+You'll want to find the ones that speak best to you.

 ### Pay myself first: Deliberate.
 Disciplined.
 Daily